-Navadarshanam is a 120 acre self sustained settlement, 50 km south of Bangalore.
-It is an experiment in alternative living, living in a way that does not disturb the balance of the nature around you, unlike what most city dwellers end up doing intentionally or unintentionally.
+Navadarshanam is a 120-acre self-sustained settlement, 50 km south of Bangalore.
+It is an experiment in alternative living.
+Living in a way that does not disturb the balance of the nature around you.
+Unlike what most city dwellers end up doing intentionally or unintentionally.

-The Navadarshanam (ND) campus is something that probably many of us would wish to be in, but may not have the necessary courage to create something like this.
-In its 120 acres, it has few cottages made with eco-friendly construction methods, a small space to process, manufacture and sell health foods, a common kitchen that cooks on health food principles, a gobar (cow dung) gas plant that supplies cooking gas to the kitchen, a wind mill and a few solar panels that generate the electricity for the campus, a cow shed that houses a few cows, some fruit trees and tons of self-generated greenery.
+The Navadarshanam (ND) campus is something that probably many of us would wish to be in.
+But may not have the necessary courage to create something like this.
+In its 120 acres, it has few cottages made with eco-friendly construction methods.
+A small space to process, manufacture and sell health foods.
+Common kitchen that cooks on health food principles.
+A gobar (cow dung) gas plant that supplies cooking gas to the kitchen.
+Windmill and a few solar panels that generate the electricity for the campus.
+A cow shed that houses a few cows.
+Some fruit trees and tons of self-generated greenery.

-There is an interesting story behind the origin of ND, how some people who were all very highly educated, lived across geographies and were a part of a study circle, came together to create ND.
-As you listen about this story from Ananthu, you see the elements of destiny, some good intentions and most importantly the intent of actually doing something that people usually keep talking about.
+There is an interesting story behind the origin of ND.
+How some people who were all very highly educated, lived across geographies and were a part of a study circle, came together to create ND.
+As you listen to this story from Ananthu, you see the elements of destiny.
+Some good intentions and most importantly the intent of actually doing something that people usually keep talking about.
 And the fact that an external agent in the form of a Swamiji came and put the action into what was being studied, was being spoken about, discussed and written about.
 Swamiji in a way threw a challenge at this brilliant young team to actually create a space that lived by these principals that this team was inclined to explore.

-Natural farming: Farming without using any artificial chemicals and without destroying the ecosystem of the surroundings.
+- Natural farming: Farming without using any artificial chemicals.
+And without destroying the ecosystem of the surroundings.

-Health & Food: Research and production of foods that do not disturb the ecology of the body, by way of undigested food.
+- Health & Food: Research and production of foods that do not disturb the ecology of the body, by way of undigested food.

-Energy: Generation of energy using wind power, solar energy, animal waste and Honge seeds, all of which are available in abundance.
+- Energy: Generation of energy using wind power, solar energy, animal waste and Honge seeds.
+All of which are available in abundance.

-Eco-housing: Construction of houses using the local material and labor, designed in such a way that need for energy is minimal.
+- Eco-housing: Construction of houses using the local material and labor.
+Designed in such a way that need for energy is minimal.

-Though Navadarshanam does not encourage more people visiting it, at least not more than what it can handle, but if this post rings a bell somewhere, it is definitely a place to visit while you are in Bangalore.
+Though Navadarshanam does not encourage more people visiting it.
+At least not more than what it can handle.
+But if this post rings a bell somewhere, it is definitely a place to visit while you are in Bangalore.